 Compare these examples and see which one sounds more impressive:

-If your role didn’t have clear metrics, you can still highlight achievements like process improvements, successful projects, or recognition from management.
+If your role doesn’t have clear metrics, you can still highlight achievements like mentorship, successful projects, or recognition from management.
 The more specific, the better.

 3. Adjust your language and qualifications